-It was fortunate that when Bose introduced its flagship noise cancelling QC 25 over-ear headphones, that wasn’t the only offering that would get some noise-cancelling love.
+It was fortunate that when Bose introduced its flagship noise-canceling QC 25 over-ear headphones, that wasn’t the only offering that would get some noise-canceling love.
 The company managed to fit the technology into an in-ear model, the QuietComfort 20.
 You might also like our 6 of the best in-ear headphones list.

-I think how cool that is speaks for itself.
+I think how cool that speaks for itself.
 In-ears are tiny, and it seems incredible that Bose could implement the feature while maintaining an earpiece footprint that is not too different from normal earphones (and at the same price-point as its much bigger brother).
-Continue our Bose QC 20 review to discover what these noise cancelling headphones are all about.
+Continue our Bose QC 20 review to discover what these noise-canceling headphones are all about.
 And also check out what all the best headphones are all about too.

 Like the QC 25, the build of the QC 20 is smooth, hard plastic.
 They’re oval-shaped and not too far from your traditional earpiece.
 A stem extends downward and thins down to a rubbery stress relief before you get to the cable.